-- Let's add a recursive binding mechanism (akin to let) to LC where we restrict right-hand sides to lambda expressions. - The Scheme code for the AST is:
+- Let's add a recursive binding mechanism (akin to let) to LC where we restrict right-hand sides to lambda expressions.

-where 1hs is the new local variable, rhs is the lambda-expression defining the value of the new variable, and body is an expression that can use the new local variable.
-The new variable 1hs is visible in both rhs and body.
+where lhs is the new local variable, rhs is the lambda-expression defining the value of the new variable, and body is an expression that can use the new local variable.
+The new variable lhs is visible in both rhs and body.

-The code for it in the interpreter might look like:
+''' The code for it in the interpreter might look like: